Select your cookie preferences

 Plan for the output group to contain the following:

 • One output for each video encode.
-This output holds one video encode and all the audio encodes.
+This output holds one video encode, all the audio encodes, and all the captions encodes (if the captions are embedded).

 The same audio encodes will appear in each output.
 For example, the English and French encodes will appear in the high-resolution output, then the same English and French encodes will appear in the low-resolution output.

 • One output for each captions encode.
-The captions in a Microsoft Smooth output group are always sidecar captions.
+Sidecar captions always go in their own output.

-This diagram illustrates a Microsoft Smooth output group with bundled audio.
+This diagram illustrates a Microsoft output group with bundled audio.

 Downstream players that require separate audio